UNDP-UNBL/unbl-documentation/docs/index.rst

 **UNBL's Documentation** is a work in progress

-Check out the :doc:`about-unbl` section for further information
+Check out the :doc:`introduction` section for further information

 .. note::